Save USD 200

 What are virtual servers?

-Virtual servers, also called virtual machines (VMs) or virtual private servers, are scalable and come with dedicated core and memory allocations.
-They're a great option if you're looking for compute resources that can be added in minutes, with access to features like image templates.
+Virtual server, also called virtual machine (VM) or virtual private server, is scalable and comes with dedicated core and memory allocations.
+A virtual server is a great option if you're looking for compute resources that can be added in minutes, with access to features like image templates.
 The hypervisor is fully managed by the IBM Cloud, and you can perform configuration and management tasks by using both IBM Cloud client portal and the API.
 VMs on classic infrastructures are deployed to the same VLANs as physical servers, enabling you to spread workloads across virtual servers and bare metal servers, while maintaining interoperability.
 Virtual servers are fully customizable when you order them, with options to scale as your compute needs grow.